 What Else is Near The Big Rocking Horse?

-While you’re there you might also want to take a trip to the nearby National Motor Museum at Birdwood, or, do as we did at visit the absolutely incredible Whispering Wall.
+While you’re there you might also want to take a trip to the nearby National Motor Museum at Birdwood which is full of classic and quirky cars (including one shaped like a telephone), or, do as we did at visit the absolutely incredible Whispering Wall.

 This is a dam which is curved in such a way that one person can stand at one end, someone else at the other and speak in a normal voice and you’ll hear each other as clear as day.
 Again, this is another place it’s good to get to early to make the most of the acoustics.

-The area is also very close to the wineries of the Barossa Valley.
+The Big Rocking Horse is also very close to the wineries of the Barossa Valley.
 We were there on Good Friday so all the wineries were closed, but on a normal day you could also factor in a visit to a few cellar doors while you’re there.

 Animal lovers might also want to check out Gorge Wildlife Park nearby.
 While you might just have seen the roos at the Big Rocking Horse, they don’t have any koalas here ( in fact, there’s a sign that says if you spot any, they aren’t tame and have just wandered in from outside so don’t touch), Gorge Wildlife Park not only has koalas, South Australia is one of the few states left where you’re allowed to touch them.
 So, if that’s always been a dream of yours, it might be worth a look.

 My name is Helen Foster and I’m a journalist and author living in Sydney.